bkyleb/RepData_PeerAssessment1/PA1_template.md

   As shown in the table above, the mean and median total number of steps taken per day both are **10766**.
 The average number of steps taken per day doesn't change after the missing value filled in with the mean of interval value.

+  4. What is the impact of imputing missing data on the estimates of the total daily number of steps?

 ```r
 subset(new_total, !(new_total$date %in% total$date))